 Bob Hope was one of World War II’s champion correspondents, receiving an estimated 38,000 letters a week in 1944.
 With the help of assistants, he aimed to give each a personal response.

-Join us for this special evening remembering WWII correspondence.
-Accompanied by Bruce “Sunpie” Barnes, Sarah Quintana will set letters written and read during World War II to original music compositions.
-The performance, which will include songs incorporating letters to and from Bob Hope, promises to be a moving, magical evening.
+Join us for a special evening to remember WWII correspondence of soldiers and their connection to the life they left behind with Sarah Quintana, and accompanied by Bruce “Sunpie” Barnes, who will set letters written and read during World War II to original music compositions.

 The special exhibit So Ready for Laughter: The Legacy of Bob Hope—which contains a section dedicated to letters written to Hope during wartime—will be open for viewing before the performance.

 Sarah Quintana is a New Orleans singer-songwriter performing jazz, folk, and popular music.